newrelic/newrelic-android-agent/README.md

 This will suspend the virtual machine until a debugger is attached.
 You will no longer see `Listening for transport dt_socket at address: 5005`, but instead now see `> Starting Daemon` when the build waits for a remote debugger to attach.
 Simply run your _Remote_ configuration (created above) and the debugger will stop at any breakpoints set.

 ## Debugging the Agent Gradle Plugin
-The easiest way to debug the Agent Gradle Plugin is to run the a [plugin functional test](plugins/gradle/src/functional/groovy/com/newrelic/agent/android/PluginSmokeSpec.groovy).
+The easiest way to debug the Agent Gradle Plugin is to run a [plugin functional test](plugins/gradle/src/functional/groovy/com/newrelic/agent/android/PluginSmokeSpec.groovy).
 When the GradleRunner is created with `withDebug(true)`, the Gradle process is available for debugging and breakpoints can be set anywhere in the plugin code.
 When the test is run, the breakpoints will be triggered and the state of the plugin available for inspection.